 Antioxidants are the hot topic of conversation these days.
-They have become the new buzzword and it seems everyone is talking about the benefits of antioxidants.
-But with good reason.
+They have become the new buzzword and it seems everyone is talking about the benefits of antioxidants and with good reason.
 They are believed to play a role in preventing the development of serious diseases such as cancer, heart disease, Alzheimer’s disease, Rheumatoid arthritis and cataracts.

 But what exactly are they and where can we get them?
 Many antioxidants are found in food while others are synthesized in the body.